lrolando/Web3-Api/README.md

 # Web3-Api

 Basic application that allow send, receive, and view the balance of an Ethereum crypto wallet.
-You can also view market rates.
+Can also view market rates.

 Built using Nethereum to interact with the Ethereum blockchain